franciscop/picnic/documentation.md

 # Documentation

 A brief introduction to Picnic CSS.
-This guide is written in a manner to make it easy to maintain, so it might lack explicit links and versions in favour of pointing where you will find those.
+Since right now it's mainly a person's project, this guide is written in a manner to make it easy to maintain by not making specific versions references (pointing out where to find them).

 ## Getting started